Exploring classical music: module 1

 - Course materials (handouts, scores, links to online videos) will be shared via google classroom.

 - You will be encouraged to do extra reading outside class.

 Are there any other costs?
 Is there anything I need to bring?

-You may wish to purchase some of the music books or recordings discussed in class, links to these materials will be available after each session.
+You may wish to purchase some of the music books or recordings discussed in class, links to these materials will be available online after each session.

 When I've finished, what course can I do next?

 We recommend Exploring classical music: module 2

 To find out more about music history classes Music history courses in London and online which lists our full programme of classes ordered by term, and by day of the week.
 You may then click on each title to read the full course outline.

 Neil Luck is a composer and researcher with a broad range of academic and practical experience in the field of classical music.
 He is based in London, and currently completing a PhD at the University of York.
 As a practising composer, his work has been presented internationally, at leading festivals and institutions including the BBC Proms and the Tate Modern.
 As a teacher and speaker he has given talks, classes and seminars at universities, schools, galleries, and conferences.
 He has also created and presented radio programmes for stations such as BBC Radio 3 and Resonance FM.